-- 0 = position busy, headset removed. - 1 = position busy, headset removed, or all switch loops busy.
+0 = position busy, headset removed.

+1 = position busy, headset removed, or all switch loops busy.

-Field 4 displays, one at a time, the attendants that are in that attendant group.
+Field 4 displays, one at a time, the console number of attendants that are in that attendant group.
 STEP displays the next attendant in that group.